bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 ## Introduction
 This guide book introduces the reader into the bruno programming language through (briefly) explained examples.
 Sections build on one another.
-Later section will assume the reader to has a sketchy idea of earlier sections.
+Later section will assume the reader has a sketchy idea of earlier sections.
 Readers already familiar with the language may very well use this book as a reference text.

-The 1st section explains how to declare data types that are a central aspect of programming.
+The 1st section explains how to declare data types -- the basis of programming in bruno.
 The other central aspect - (pure) functions - is presented directly afterwards in the 2nd section.
-Ways to abstract follow in the 3rd section before the 4th section explains error handling mechanisms.
+Ways to abstract follow in the 3rd section before the 4th section explains error handling.
-The 5th section goes into the details of how to do side effects and compose systems using processes and channels.
+The 5th section discusses how (side) effects occur and systems are composed using processes and channels.
 In this section the concepts learned about in preceding sections are applied and composed to little programs.
 The 6th section continues with the modularisation strategy of the language before the 7th gives a in depth description of the type system itself.
 In the 8th section a handful of more advanced topics are briefly touched.